Common Customer Audit Mistakes to Avoid

 Red Flags Are Associated With How You Respond To Customer Security Audit

 Red flags include:

 - Responding that you are compliant for all of the answers without providing more details in the appropriate sections of thee assessment.
 Complete compliance would require a lot of documentation and detail, and you’d have to be able to support it during the assessment.

-– Having the responses written by a person that does not have a security background.
-If there is an on-site or phone interview portion of the assessment, you should send someone with a strong background in security that can communicate and explain the situation.
+- Having the responses written by a person that doesn't have a security background.
+If there is an on-site or phone interview portion of the assessment, send someone with a strong background in security that can accurately communicate and explain the background of your existing program.

-– Disorganized documentation.
-You need to make sure everything is sharp and presentable, which includes making sure it’s on the right letterhead, customizing it to your organization, and making sure the current “last modified dates” are no more than a year old.
+- Disorganized documentation.
+Make sure everything is sharp and presentable, which includes making sure it’s on the right letterhead, customizing it to your organization, and making sure the current “last modified dates” are no more than a year old.

 - Providing more information than is asked for.
 Only answer the questions to the level of detail that the assessment asks for.